thechrislewis/Adventure-Game/README.md

 ## Files
 ### 1. inventory.py inventory2.py move.py move2.py
    - The Basic game.
 Use to teach the game logic.
 Not very complex.
+Start with these exercises.
 ### 2. `MazeGame step 6.py`
    - The main game script that handles movement, inventory, crafting, enemies, and dark rooms.
 ### 3. `game_data final.json`